-International Society for Improvised Music (ISIM) Celebrates the 10th Anniversary in Korea.
+International Society for Improvised Music (ISIM) Celebrates their 10th Anniversary in Korea.

-From September 29 to October 2, ISIM and the Jeonju International Sori Festival will collaboratively program workshops and performances with sixteen outstanding ISIM improvisers and virtuosic Korean soloists Kang Eunil, Park Kyungso and Cha Sungmin.
-On September 28 the ISIM scholars and Korean scholars will participate in a day-long seminar co-presented with World Music Center and the Korean Society for World Music in Seoul.
+On September 29 to October 2, ISIM, World Music Center, the Korean Society for World Music in Seoul, and the Jeonju International Sori Festival collaborated to organize and program workshops and performances with sixteen outstanding ISIM improvisers and virtuosic Korean soloists Kang Eunil, Park Kyungso, and Cha Sungmin.
+The events were held in Seoul and Jeonju, South Korea.

 ISIM holds an annual Conference/Festival in different cities and countries around the world.
 Recent events were held among three cities in Ontario, Canada, New York City, and Chateau d’Oex, Switzerland, with prior events held across the United States.
 The Korea event at the Sori Festival will be the culmination of the 10 year anniversary of ISIM, and will continue the theme of Cross Cultural Improvisation.
 Led by Artistic Director Jin Hi Kim, internationally acclaimed komungo virtuoso and composer living in the USA.
 Jin Hi Kim has organized highly successful Cross-cultural events in New York City and Ann Arbor, Michigan.
 This will be the fourth Cross-cultural Improvisation Workshop and Performance series.
 The program brings together musicians, scholars, promoters, and listeners from around the world to share music and ideas of different cultures and explore the many facets of cross-cultural musical creativity.
 ISIM was founded by Ed Sarath, Professor of Music and Director, Program in Creativity and Consciousness Studies, at the University of Michigan.